How Much Does Cyber Insurance Cost for Digital Agencies in 2025?

 Aligning your security practices with a recognized framework signals maturity to underwriters.
 For most digital agencies, the practical options are:

-• NIST Cybersecurity Framework (CSF): Free, flexible, and widely recognized.
-Good starting point for agencies under 50 employees.
+- National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF): Free, flexible, and widely recognized.
+It's a good starting point for agencies with fewer than 50 employees.

-• SOC 2 Type II: More rigorous and expensive to achieve, but increasingly requested by enterprise clients.
-If you're pursuing SOC 2 for client requirements anyway, it will also reduce your insurance costs.
+- Service Organization Control Type 2 (SOC 2) Type II: More rigorous and expensive to achieve, but increasingly requested by enterprise clients.
+If you're pursuing SOC 2 for client requirements anyway, it'll also reduce your insurance costs.

 Our agency adopted NIST CSF as our baseline framework, and multiple insurers noted it positively during the quoting process.